 The United Nations Conference on Trade and Development (UNCTAD) estimates the UK accounts for almost a quarter of all inward investment across the European Union, far higher than any other country.
 According to official data, there were 2,072 inward investment projects in 2017-18, covering more than 91,000 jobs.
 Of these, 121 projects were in the creative and media sectors, affecting 2,354 jobs.
 The World Bank ranks the UK sixth globally for ease of doing business.

 There are also specific financial incentives to invest in the UK's creative sector.
-For example, there are tax reliefs which allow productions to access a rebate of up to 25% of qualifying expenditure in the film, high-end television and animation sectors.
-In direct relation to this, the government is also matching industry funding into the skills of the workforce through the Skills Investment Fund.
-This approach has greatly benefited the British film industry, with inward investment directly contributing £10 billion to the UK economy over the last 10 years and encouraging some of the global television industry's most exciting programmes, such as Game of Thrones, to head to the UK.
+For example, there are tax reliefs which allow productions to access a rebate of up to 25 per cent of qualifying expenditure in the film, high-end television and animation sectors.
+This approach has greatly benefited the British film industry, with inward investment directly contributing £10 billion to the UK economy over the last 10 years and encouraging some of the global television industry's most exciting programmes, such as Game of Thrones, to film in the UK.

-According to the World University rankings produced by Times Higher Education and Thomson Reuters, the UK has seven out of the top 50 universities in the world, with London considered by PwC the global capital of higher education.
+According to the World University rankings produced by Times Higher Education, the UK has three of the world's top 10 universities, with London considered by PwC the global capital of higher education.

 The UK's creative and performance education system is much imitated.The UK has a network of admired art schools; architecture is taught at more than 40 UK centres and the country was an early leader in developing dedicated digital design and games development courses.
 The UK is ranked second globally for industry-university collaboration.The creative industries have also worked with Creative Skillset, the industry body, to assess and accredit the courses best suited to preparing young talent for a career in the creative industries, with the best awarded the Creative Skillset Tick.
 A dedicated creative careers programme for school pupils was launched in 2019.

 5. Innovation nation